 If you follow one of the major British soaps (Emmerdale, EastEnders, or Coronation Street), you’ll be very pleased to know that BritBox offers next-day viewing for these, along with a few other shows.
 You can view their “Now” page to find out more about the programming you can get quickly after its original air date.

 I’ve found far less overlap between BritBox and other services, but as with anything, that could change.
-To view their current list of all shows, visit the link below and scroll to the bottom and keep hitting “Show More” until it stops giving you new titles.
+To view their current list of all shows, visit the link below and just keep scrolling down until you reach the end of the alphabet.

 So What Should I Choose?

 Like we said in the beginning, it really depends on your situation, and no matter what we recommend, it’s very possible your decision will boil down to one or two shows that one service has and the other doesn’t.
 If you’re into Emmerdale or EastEnders, for example, BritBox is definitely the service for you.
 Still, here are some general guidelines to help you decide.